craftingcity/The-Known-World/README.md

 - As a reaction, you may cast *protection from evil and good* on yourself or one creature within five feet of you.
 You cannot use this feature until you complete a long rest.
 **Powerful Form.** You have proficiency in the Athletics skill.
 You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

+> #### Wha!
+Wha!
+I wanna be an asshole at the table!
+> You may have noticed that there is no Chaotic or Evil counterparts to the *Mecha* or the *Aasimar*.
+This was a purposeful design choice; you do not get to play *Demons* or *Devils* at my table.
+> Full stop, no exceptions.
+There are plenty enough ways to perform evil or induce chaos without having the inability to perform acts of good or lawfulness.
+> Try a human.

 # Culture
 Your culture bestows in you some traits and ideals that can be mechanically represented by *Ability Score Increases*, *Skills*, and *Languages*, and/or some other culturally endowed traits.
+I mention your culture's Alignment at the end of it's description, though I never use the word, and to be clear; This is not your assigned Alignment.
+You may take it if you so choose but *your* character's alignment need not reflect their culture's, but it should reflect their actions.
+If you decide that your character's alignment needs to shift to more accurately represent their actions, please do so, but if this is more like a character arc thing you should come talk to me.

 ## Nation-States of Coalition
 ### Kingdom of Prosper
+After the Fall of Tetrimoc, and the entrance of sentient life unto Alaturmen, a group of "Bandit Lords" ruled the Great Northern Forest

-The culture of Prosper is one of personal hardiness and community focus.
+Prosper promotes personal hardiness and community focus.
 It is an honor to know your neighbor, and it is a pleasure to host them in your home.
-The people of Prosper have a history of near-virtuous violence, and even their children are raised to defend themselves.
+The people of Prosper have a history of near-virtuous violence, and they raise their children to defend themselves.

 The culture of Prosper is one of Lawful Goodness; their system of government is good and kind, and they are bound to their fellows through the experience of life.

 **Ability Score Increase.** Your Strength score increases by 1, and your Intelligence score increases by 1.
 **Languages.** You know at least these two languages; [[King's Common (language)]] and [[Goblin (language)]].